-Since 2011, we have taken on a voluntary commitment for all supply purchases for our Tettnang-Obereisenbach location.
-We want to use our purchasing influence to support companies which, like VAUDE, incorporate sustainability as a corporate philosophy.
+We created a voluntary commitment for all supply purchases for our Tettnang-Obereisenbach location in 2011 and we focus on using our purchasing influence to support companies which, like VAUDE, incorporate sustainability as a corporate philosophy.

-Therefore, we place great importance on purchasing and using products that are as environmentally friendly as possible including office supplies, cleaning products, furniture and everything else we need for our business operations at VAUDE.
+This is why it's so important to us to purchase and use products that are as environmentally friendly as possible including office supplies, cleaning products, furniture and everything else we need for our business operations at VAUDE.

-The bulk of our paper consumption is used for sales documents such as our Dealer Order Books.
+The bulk of our paper consumption involves sales documents such as our Dealer Order Books.
 The remainder includes printer and copy paper, training documents and business cards.

-We have significantly reduced harmful emissions from printed materials and paper consumption since 2011.
-Firstly, we have consistently conserved paper, for example, by doing away with our catalogue for end customers.
+We have significantly reduced harmful emissions stemming from printed materials and paper consumption since 2011.
+Firstly, we have consistently conserved paper, for example, by doing away with our consumer catalogues.

 The VAUDE Material Policy delineates VAUDE's voluntary commitment to applying "Best Available Technology" (BAT) to eliminate the use of controversial technologies and materials, and to ensure maximum traceability of all materials to their origin.
 Finding the right balance between price and environmental friendliness remains a challenge for our product managers.
 Read more here.

-At our Manufaktur site in Tettnang we manufacture waterproof bike bags, Packs ’n Bags and our Made in Germany mountaineering backpacks – read more about it here .
+At our Manufaktur site in Tettnang we make waterproof bike bags, Packs ’n Bags and our Made in Germany mountaineering backpacks – read more about it here .

 Material selection is carried out in accordance with our motto “Performance meets Ecology”.
 All of the materials we use here are PVC-free.
 Why is PVC a problem?
 You can find out here.